richardanaya/tour_of_rust/README.md

 # Releases

+## Release 5 - May 30, 2020
+* Chapter 6 released on text in English, Occidental
+* Chapter 5 released in French and Brazillian Portuguese

 ## Release 4 - May 30, 2020
 * Chapter 5 released on ownership and sharing
 * Chinese transalations chapter 1-3